Q & A For Liposuction Clients

 You may start Manual Lymphatic Drainage 1 to 7 days after surgery for face, breast, mid section, flanks, inner thighs and arms augmentation/liposuction.
 All surgical incisions that have not healed completely must be covered with a bandage. *Your drains must be removed and you cannot be leaking fluid from incision areas.

-You must obtain a release if you recently had surgery or are under six weeks post operation.
-Any post surgical complications require a release.
+You must obtain a medical release from your surgeon's office if you are under six weeks post operation.
+Any post surgical complication requires a release.
 Chiropractor's note are not accepted.
 You will not be seen if you have a drains, blood clots or an infection such as cellulitis, necrosis, staphylococcus or MRSA.

 "I cannot lie on my back or stomach".